ThomasForselius/milestone3/README.md

     *note: this requires github extension being installed in VSCode and user logged in to the extension*
 3. Now I write all code and add images locally.
 4. When finished with a part of the code, I add, commit and push the changes to github via the source control tab

+## Setting up Heroku project and connecting from GitHub

 Since I deploy my python code from GitHub to Heroku, I need to connect them with the following steps: